DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript/javascript-gettingstarted.md

 [![GitHub](https://img.shields.io/github/stars/devcyclehq/js-sdks.svg?style=social&label=Star&maxAge=2592000)](https://github.com/devcyclehq/js-sdks)

-- If the JS SDK is installed using NPM, call `initialize` with your client key, a user object, and an optional options object.
+- If the JS SDK is installed using NPM, call `initializeDevCycle` with your client key, a user object, and an optional options object.
-- Otherwise, If you’re using the CDN to install the JS SDK, call `DevCycle.initialize` with your client key, a user object, and an optional options object.
+- Otherwise, If you’re using the CDN to install the JS SDK, call `DevCycle.initializeDevCycle` with your client key, a user object, and an optional options object.

 The user object needs either a `user_id`, or `isAnonymous` set to `true` for an anonymous user.
 The options object is optional, but can passed a `logWriter` for a custom logging solution and a `logLevel`, which must be one of `info`, `debug`, `warn` or `error`.